b-jesch/skin.estuary.modv2/README.md

 ![](resources/setup_ap.png)

 ### 4.0.2+nexus ###
+- .16
+  * add missing preview for musicvideos on view selection window (1131)
+  * add selection for default action on PVR widgets

 - .15
   * another behaviour of video info window fixed when fullscreen info is set and PVR is playing live TV